-The College of Southern Idaho has one dormitory, one apartment complex and several houses that constitute student housing.
-These entities are operated by the college in conjunction with the College of Southern Idaho Dormitory Housing Commission.
+The College of Southern Idaho has one dormitory and an apartment complex that constitute student housing.
+These entities are operated by the College in conjunction with the College of Southern Idaho Dormitory Housing Commission.

 As per fire code, the dormitory is not equipped with sprinklers due to it being constructed of non-combustible materials.
 The dormitory is equipped with an addressable smoke alarm system which consists of individual room sensors and area smoke and heat detectors in each mechanical and electrical room.
 Fire pull stations are located at each of the buildings seven exits.
 Fire extinguishers are located in each hallway.

 The alarm system consists of both light strobes and horns.
 The activation of the system automatically triggers an alarm to the local fire station.